-This is very understandable question.
+This is a very understandable question.
 A newly pregnant woman is exploring options for her pregnancy care often with consideration of limited finances.
-For most pregnant women the only information sources that she can access about this topic are the views of people who she knows (including family), what she reads on-line and if she went public last time her personal experiences.
+For most pregnant women the only information sources that she can access about this topic are the views of people who she knows (including family), what she reads online and if she went public last time her personal experiences.

-The views of others and the opinions read on-line reflect personal experiences and a personal bias of that person or what they have been told by others.
+The views of others and the opinions read on-line reflect personal experiences and personal bias of that person or what they have been told by others.
 As well their opinions may reflect a personal ‘political’ bias about health care (public vs. private).
 They may not be objective.
 I would be surprised if the person giving the opinion would have a full and comprehensive understanding of the differences between being a public or private patient for pregnancy care.
 Being a very busy obstetrician who has worked in both the public and private sectors and having delivered many thousands of babies I am in a very good position to make such a comparison.
 Yes, I have a personal bias in favour of private care.
 Hopefully what you read below will help you understand why.